axisgroup/evaluation-toolkit/README.md

 # Evaluation Toolkit
 This repo is a collection of resources intended to help guide and improve the evaluation process of data visualizations.
 It is written by and for the Axis Design team, but can also act as a point of reference for all data vis practitioners.
+Again, none of the guidelines mentioned here should be followed to the tee but rather used along the lines of "Know your guidelines before you break them" mindset.

 The goal of this repo is to serve as a **toolkit** that helps deconstruct the testing process into manageable chunks.
 It aims to: